xuru/pyvisdk/sources/do/scsi_lun_descriptor.txt

     .. py:attribute:: quality

-        An indicator of the utility of the descriptor as an identifier that is stable, unique, and correlatable.
+        An indicator of the utility of the descriptor as an identifier that is stable, unique, and correlatable.See DescriptorQuality